Home Equity Calculator: How To Calculate Your Home Equity In Canada

 Refinancing involves taking out a new mortgage with a different interest rate and terms to replace an existing mortgage.
 The lender uses the funds from the new mortgage to pay off the remaining balance of the existing mortgage.
 If you can qualify for a lower interest rate on a new mortgage, you could owe less on your new mortgage and lower your monthly payments.

-Can Your LTV Affect The Amount You Can Borrow?
+Can Your LTV Ratio Affect The Amount You Can Borrow?

-Lenders look at a few key factors when assessing a mortgage application to determine risk assessment, and loan-to-value (LTV) ratio is one of them.
+Lenders look at a few key factors when assessing a mortgage application to determine risk, and the loan-to-value (LTV) ratio is one of them.

 The lower the LTV ratio, the better.
-More specifically, an LTV ratio over 80% is considered high and would require mortgage default insurance when first buying a home.
+An LTV ratio over 80% is considered high and would require mortgage default insurance when first buying a home.
 An LTV ratio above 95% is typically not accepted.
+When you already have a mortgage and add a second loan, lenders look at your combined loan-to-value (CLTV), which for most home equity products cannot exceed 80%.

 An LTV ratio is a measure of the value of a home relative to the mortgage amount.
-This number determines the maximum amount you can borrow.
+This number helps determine the maximum amount you can borrow.
 If you already have a mortgage, your LTV ratio is based on your remaining mortgage balance.

 Final Thoughts

-If you need a loan and want to borrow against your home, you’ll want to know how to calculate how much equity you have.
+If you need a loan and want to borrow against your home, you will want to know how to calculate how much equity you have.
 Luckily, calculating it is relatively easy.
-Once you know how much equity you’ve built up in your home, you’ll understand how much you can access if you need a loan.
+Once you know how much equity you have built up in your home, you will understand how much you can access if you need a loan.
+From there, it is worth weighing when tapping into your home equity is a good choice for your goals.

 Home Equity FAQs